GBTechReviews/HarmoniKeyboard/privacy-policy.md

 This information is stored only on the user's device and is not transmitted to external servers.
 Text you type remains on the device; a personal dictionary of learned words is built and stored only on your device to improve predictions, and is never transmitted.
 Third Parties

-HBoard does not sell, rent, or share user information with third parties.
+HKeyboard does not sell, rent, or share user information with third parties.

 Data Security